 CSC 301 Management Information Systems 3 cr.

-CSC 226 Database programming for Bus 3 cr.
+CSC 226 Introduction to Database 3 cr.

 ACO 201 Principles of Accounting I 3 cr.